Éamonn Ceannt: Education and career

-While living in county Louth, Ceannt attended the De La Salle national school.
+While living in County Louth, Ceannt attended the De La Salle national school.
 After 5 years of schooling in Louth, the family moved to Drogheda, where he attended the Christian Brothers school, Sunday's Gate (Now Scholars Townhouse Hotel).
 They moved to Dublin in 1892 and lived in Drumcondra.
 Here he attended the North Richmond Street Christian Brothers School.
 Two other leaders from the 1916 rising, Seán Heuston and Con Colbert, were educated at that school.

 Ceannt achieved excellent results in his final exams prior to leaving school.
-After finishing he was presented with the opportunity to work for the civil service but turned this position down as he felt he would be working for the British.
-He went on to secure a job with the clerical staff of the City Treasurer and Estates and Finances office; he was working as an accountant with the Dublin Corporation from 1901 to 1916.
+After finishing, he was presented with the opportunity to work for the civil service but turned this position down as he felt he would be working for the British.
+He went on to secure a job with the clerical staff of the City Treasurer and Estates and Finances office; he worked as an accountant with the Dublin Corporation from 1901 to 1916.

 Ceannt was involved in trade unionism, being a member of the Dublin Metropolitan Officers' Association and later serving as its chairman.
 He publicly supported the workers in the Wexford lock-out of 1911 (forerunner of the Dublin Lock-out of 1913), saying "the right of free speech, of public meeting and of organising for a lawful purpose ought to be unquestioned and unquestionable".